QOSQOs/policies/development.md

 3. In case your branch is not updated, `merge master` into your branch to bring it up to date.
 4. Push the branch and open a `pull request` targeting `master`.
 5. Add new `commits` to address feedback of your collegues.
-6. Use la operacion de github `squash and merge` feature to merge the branch back to `master`.
+6. Use the operation of Github `squash and merge` feature to merge the branch back to `master`.

 An important condition for before performing the last step of the branch strategy (which focuses on merging the new features, changes or fixes to the master branch) is detailed in the merge strategy.